Sushantjb70/Twitter-followers-extraction/README.md

-# Extracting userames of followers of a user on twitter.
+# Extracting usernames of followers of a user on twitter.

 ## Table of contents
 - Project Description